 In each installment of Ask a Doctor, your burning questions about hormones, menopause symptoms, sleep, sex, and more are answered by doctors who specialize in treating women in midlife.

 This week: Lizellen LaFollette, board-certified OB-GYN, on why sex can get painful during menopause, and what we can do to stop it.

-I’ve been with my husband for a long time, but recently, sex has started to feel…bad.
+Recently, I've been feeling pain during sex.
 I’m not getting wet like I used to, and even with lube, sometimes it really hurts!
 There’s almost a tearing or burning feeling in my vagina.
 What is going on, and, more importantly, how do I make it stop??

 Dr. LaFollette says:

 Painful sex can occur during menopause for a number of reasons, and not all of them are hormonal — there’s also arousal issues tied to how you feel about the relationship, or the degree of stress that you’re currently experiencing.
 But the drop in estrogen production that accompanies menopause can cause changes to the vagina.
 That drop in estrogen means less blood flow, disrupting the production of new cells in the vagina.
 Before menopause, the cells in the vagina are continually turning over as part of our typical monthly menstrual cycle.
 Old cells are sloughed off and new ones grow each cycle, a process which keeps the vagina soft, lubricated, and pliable.
 In menopause, however, this cell turnover drops off.
 And without that regular cell turnover, we get thinner, more rigid, non-collagenized skin that is less responsive to arousal.

 Whether and how you’ve given birth can also be part of the picture when it comes to painful sex.
 During menopause, the vagina gets narrower and tighter, and this might be more pronounced for people who have never had a vaginal delivery.
 A tighter, narrower vagina, combined with increased dryness can lead to a lot more pain during sex.